logzio/logz-docs/_source/logzio_collections/_security-sources/axonius.md

 * An active account with Axonius
 * An active account with Logz.io
-* Filebeat 7 installed on your machine
+* [Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation.html) installed on your machine
 * Root priveleges on your machines

 <div class="tasklist">